pownby/advent-of-code-2024/README.md

 - Interesting one!
 First time I built a visualizer to help debug an issue with part 1.
 Weirdly again part 2 was pretty straightforward.
 Perhaps that means I engineered part 1 well? :)
 - Looping through a dict
 - Passing functions as arguments

+### Day 9
+- I started using Co-pilot in the IDE for this one.
+I used it about 9 months ago and found my feelings haven't changed much in that time.
+For code suggestions, most of them were completely off or close-but-wrong.
+The only suggestions I actually took were trivial anyway.
+Meanwhile, the constant suggestions added quite a bit of extra cognitive load over time.
+Eventually I disabled them since I found them more costly than beneficial.
+I remember these suggestions being quite good for unit tests, but still not for code like this.
+I also like using the prompts to do things like complex refactors.
+Just not the auto suggestions.
+- There's also an Ask function for Co-pilot.
+This functions similar to the web interface of Claude that I'm using, except it's in a side panel in the IDE.
+It's a cool idea, but I actually kind of prefer the web interface of Claude just so I can access my chats organized by Advent of Code day from anywhere.
+You can name chats in the IDE co-pilot too, but they seem tied to the project somehow rather than just accessible account-wide.
+I haven't looked too much into it, so some of these assertions might be wrong, but I found I just kept using the Claude web interface for this experiment.
+One exception is for really simple queries for say how to use an API I just can't remember.
+- I haven't used the Agent versions of Co-pilot or Claude code.
+Advent of Code doesn't seem like a good test of these, so my plan is try these soon but not as part of this experiment.
+- I had a very different implementation for part 1 and part 2.
+For part 1 I used a list to represent each block on disk, since that seemed like the simplest way to handle all the fragmenting.
+I could tell using a similar method for part 2 would cause excessive execution time, but defining blocks could allow for a few key optimizations.
+My idea seemed to work pretty well, and I think part 2 was actually faster execution than part 1.
+- Iterators
+- Classes
+- Reverse ranges
+- Range steps (e.g. 2)
+- Filtering dicts
+- Filtering lists of classes by parameter (i.e. min with lambda)
+- The above doesn't work with empty lists
+- Sort lists of classes by parameter (again, lambda)
+- list.remove (how has this not come up before?)